Application configuration

 val configFromCustomDirAndOverride = WalletAppConfig(customDirectory, customOverride)

-You can pass as many com.typesafe.config.Config
+You can pass as many com.typesafe.config.Configs as you'd like.
+If any

 keys appear multiple times the last one encountered takes precedence.